tobigun/EavesDrum/README.md

      - Zeitgeist ZG CAD Cymbals (although the edge triggers unreliably due to the switch design)
      - Zeitgeist ZG ZKD7 Kick Pad
      - Drum-tec Hi-Hat controller (resistive)
-     - DIY optical sensor (TCRT5000 based).
-See sections below for schematics and Gerber files
+     - DIY optical sensor (TCRT5000 based)
+       - See sections below for schematics and Gerber files.
-     - DIY drums and cymbals.
-See sections below for schematics and Gerber files
+     - DIY drums and cymbals
+       - See sections below for schematics and Gerber files.
 - **MIDI Mappings:** <a id="midi-mappings"></a>
   - Mappings are freely customizable via the UI.
   - It already contains Midi-Mappings for: